 Even as a child, Heather suffered from extraordinary pain during her menstrual cycles — pain that caused her to stay home from school several days each month.
 During her first pregnancy at age 22, she experienced debilitating Braxton-Hicks contractions, a problem which continued and worsened during her second pregnancy.
 By the time she stopped breastfeeding her third child, her body settled into a pattern of hormone levels that made the pain constant.

 In 2016, doctors diagnosed her with pelvic congestion, and she underwent a hysterectomy.
 That eased the pain for about a year, but it came back with a vengeance, much to her exasperation.

 Eventually, she saw a vascular surgeon who gave her a diagnosis — nutcracker syndrome, a rare condition where the vein that drains the left kidney is compressed by an artery in the abdomen resulting in significant pain.
 The vascular surgeon placed a stent into a pelvic vein, but that didn’t ease her pain.

-In 2019, Heather found the UW Health Renal Autotransplant Program in Madison, Wisconsin, via a Facebook page for people with nutcracker syndrome.
+In 2019, Heather found the UW Health Renal Autotransplant Program in Madison, via a Facebook page for people with nutcracker syndrome.
 Gradually, she learned more about her condition from the other women on the page and found out UW Health had found a solution — renal autotransplant, which involved removing the kidney and ureter and placing it in a different place lower in the abdomen.
 She called UW Health and spoke with Shanee Ellison, transplant coordinator for the program.

-“I can take a deep breath and not feel that crunching pain in my abdomen that has haunted me my whole life,” she says.
+“I can take a deep breath and not feel that crunching pain in my abdomen that has haunted me my whole life,” she said.
 “I can honestly say for the first time in a long time that I’m thinking about my future.”